‘I can’t afford it’: 30,000 people are behind on FPL bills as power shutoffs resume

 In a little white bungalow in El Portal, a 60-year-old woman sweats.

-“If I run it the whole month it’s going to be outrageous, like three- or $400.
+“If I run it the whole month, it’s going to be outrageous, like three- or $400.
 I can’t afford it,” said Lynn.
 She asked that her last name not be used; her neighbors don’t know her plight.
-She survives off her social security check and weekdays spent in newly-opened public places, like libraries and Miami Dade College.
+She survives off her Social Security check and weekdays spent in recently reopened public places, like libraries and Miami Dade College.

 Lynn is one of more than 30,000 Florida Power and Light customers who are three months (or more) behind on their power bills, according to October numbers provided by FPL.
 At this time last year, only about 6,000 people were that far behind.
 Another 40,000 people are two to three months behind.